OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_684.rst

 - `Fix change user password on FireEdge Sunstone <https://github.com/OpenNebula/one/issues/6471>`__.
 - `Fix modify "Show All" option on switch group menu <https://github.com/OpenNebula/one/issues/6455>`__.
 - `Fix datastore filtering in image creation dialog <https://github.com/OpenNebula/one/issues/6447>`__.
+- `Fix CPU and memory validations when only a list of values is allowed <https://github.com/OpenNebula/one/issues/6484>`__.

 .. note::
    In order to use the new functionality introduced in Fireedge sunstone, please refer to the following :ref:`guide <fireedge_files_note>`.